abstractedfox/drs-chart-tools/src/readme.md

 {
     "head":
         {
-            "result": /*always*/ "status of the operation"
+            "result": /*always*/ "status of the operation",
-        },
+            "id": /*always*/ "id of the session affected" },
     "data":
         {